mikekestemont/mikekestemont.github.io/talks/index.md

 * Mike Kestemont, Enrique Manjavacas, Ilia Markov, Janek Bevendorff, Matti Wiegmann, Efstathios Stamatatos, Benno Stein and Martin Potthast, "Overview of the Cross-Domain Authorship Verification Task at PAN 2021".
 Task overview paper presented at CLEF 2021 Conference and Labs of the Evaluation Forum.
 Online, 23 September 2021 [[url]](https://web.archive.org/web/20211109190010/https://pan.webis.de/clef21/pan21-web/index.html).
 * Remco Sleiderink and Mike Kestemont, "Restricted Sight.
 On the cloudy relation between French and Dutch chivalric romance".
 Conference talk at *From fragment to whole, Interpreting Medieval Manuscript Fragments* online [Bristol], 16 September 2021 [[url]](https://web.archive.org/web/20211109190329/http://www.bris.ac.uk/arts/events/2020/september/fragments-conference.html).
 * Wouter Haverals and Mike Kestemont, "The Herne Charterhouse as a Textual Community, inquired through stylochronometry and HTR techniques".
 Conference presentation at the international workshop *On the Way to the Future of Digital Manuscript Studies*.
 Nijmegen (NL), 28 Octobre 2021.
+* Mike Kestemont and Folgert Karsdorp, "Unequality in the loss of medieval literature.
+Modelling collectors' biases using methods from ecology".
+Workshop presentation at the Cultivate MSS Workshop, 26 November 2021 [*virtual*].

 ## Posters